 Should you put multiple turtles in a tank?

 While they prefer their own space, they might enjoy a tank mate.
 I suggest starting with two turtles of the same species.
 You should keep a close eye on them, because turtles can get aggressive with each other if they are kept in the same tank.

 Why do turtles get aggressive with each other?

 While turtles can certainly get along with each other and live in the same tank, there is a chance they will get aggressive.
-The following are some of the reasons why turtles may start a fight:
+The following are some of the reasons why turtles fight:

 Another reason they might fight is for control of territory.
 This is how animals are; it’s in their nature, and we have no control over it.
 This also has to do with dominance, because if one turtle asserts dominance over the others, the others will not be able to eat as much food or bask as much because the dominant turtle will take charge of the tank.

 Most dominant turtles will be the one that is bigger in size.
 Placing an adult turtle with a juvenile turtle will result in the smaller turtle being bullied by the bigger turtle for any reason imaginable, so this will lead to more fighting.

 Finally, the last reason why turtles may start fighting is because of their gender.
 If you put one adult male and one adult female in one tank, the male will actively try to mate with the female, and she might not want to.
 Fighting will also occur if two males or two females are placed in the same tank.

 Remember that red-eared slider turtles prefer to be alone, so they may not want to be bothered by other pets or interactions with humans.
 If they want to be alone, they may hiss at you to indicate this.
 When kept in a tank with other turtles, they may bully and intimidate other turtles in the tank.